zyactions/dotnet-format/README.md

 > **Note**
 >
-> The [zyactions/dotnet-lint][zyactions-dotnet-lint] action action can be used to lint files and create pull request annotations for detected formatting violations.
+> Check out the [zyactions/dotnet-lint][zyactions-dotnet-lint] action action if you like to create pull request annotations for detected formatting violations.

 ## Inputs